 This procedure should be followed if site personnel receive a threat that may target an individual, a particular group or the entire school community.
 Such threats may be received verbally, social media, written note, e-mail communication or phone call.
-The School Administrator should ensure all threats are properly assessed in accordance with the National Association of School Psychologists Threat Assessment.
+The School Administrator should ensure all threats are properly assessed.